-Management determines an assumed expected life for each individual loan within its international lending portfolio.
-The sensitivity to a change in assumed expected life can vary significantly between different loans, depending on the characteristics, terms and conditions of the underlying lending transaction and parameters included within the respective effective interest rate calculation such as fee income and discounts or premiums identified at inception.
+life can vary significantly between different loans, depending on the characteristics, terms and conditions of the underlying lending transaction and parameters included within the respective effective interest rate calculation such as fee income and discounts or premiums identified at inception.

 The MedBank Group has historical experience in respect of the international lending portfolio, which is limited to five years, for the purposes of supporting the expected life assumption applied to each loan.
-Consequently, the MedBank Group determines loan expected life assumptions on the basis of its forecasting process, our own expectations, based on our knowledge of the Group, our experience of the industry and of the specialised lending sector, taking into consideration the available emerging information in relation to such borrowers in respect of which assumptions have been modified;
+Consequently, the MedBank Group determines loan expected life assumptions on the basis of its forecasting process, which takes into account historical data but also the Group's expertise and experience in this specialised lending sector. changes in the expected loan assumptions are based on management's assessment of emerging market trends (for instance changes in market interest rates and the ability of the borrower to re-finance in the circumstances) and borrower specific information that indicates changes to repayment profiles and the extent of such changes.